codeforcats/movie-rating/notes.md

 # Movie Info Service Notes

 ## make the executable jar file
-* ./mvnw package
+* ./mvnw clean package

 ## then, EITHER
 ## run jar file from the command line
-java -jar target/movie-rating-service-0.0.1-SNAPSHOT.jar
+java -jar target/movie-rating-0.0.1-SNAPSHOT.jar

 ## OR
 ## first build a docker image which runs the executable jar file
-* docker build -t movie-rating-service-image .
+* docker build -t movie-rating-image .

 ## then run (detached) the image in a docker container, with ports mapped.
-* docker run --name movie-rating-service-container -d -p 8083:8083 movie-rating-service-image
+* docker run --name movie-rating-container -d -p 8083:8083 movie-rating-image

 ## REGARDLESS of running in Docker or not